ERADICATE DISEASE AT THE SOURCE

 What is dental cavitation surgery?

-Dental cavitations are areas of necrotic (dead) bone in the jaw, often resulting from improperly healed tooth extractions or persistent infections.
-These lesions can harbor harmful bacteria, leading to chronic inflammation, pain, and systemic health issues.
+Dental cavitations are areas of poorly healed or necrotic (dead) bone in the jaw that result from incomplete healing after tooth extractions or persistent infections.
+These lesions can harbor harmful bacteria and pathogens that can contribute to elevated inflammation, pain, and systemic health issues.
 Cavitation surgery aims to:

 By addressing these underlying issues, we help patients achieve a solid foundation for both oral and systemic health.